 - ^ Awards for 2019 School of International Journalism Retrieved Today is December 21st, so.
 2019

 - ^ See the full roster of honorees from the 2022 Screen Actors Guild Awards, where CODA made history for deaf performers.
-Magazine of Arts and Entertainment Retrieved 27 June 2022
+The Weekly World of Entertainment Retrieved 27 June 2022

 - ^ "Winners of the NME Awards, 2020" NME Retrieved February 15th 2020